redhat-appstudio/infra-deployments/README.md

     - See `application-service.yaml` for a template of how this should look.
     - The `.spec.template.spec.source.path` value should point to the directory you created in previous step.
     - The `.spec.template.spec.destination.namespace` should match the target namespace you wish to deploy your resources to.
+    - The `.spec.template.spec.destination.name` should correspond to the name of the workspace you wish to deploy your resources to.
+There are two types of destination:
+      * `redhat-appstudio-workspace-{{kcp-name}}` for all AppStudio components
+      * `redhat-hacbs-workspace-{{kcp-name}}` for all HACBS components
     - The suffix of the `.spec.template.metadata.name` should correspond to your team name, but keep the `{{kcp-name}}-` prefix for proper templating: `{{kcp-name}}-(team-name)`.
 4) Add a reference to your new `(team-name).yaml` file, to `argo-cd-apps/base/kustomization.yaml` (the reference to your YAML file should be in the `resources:` list field).
 5) Run `kustomize build (repo root)/argo-cd-apps/overlays/staging` and ensure it passes, and outputs your new Argo CD Application CR.